calebc1800/AIPlaylistGenerator/src/recommender/ALGORITHM.md

 # Recommender Pipeline Overview

+## Quick Flow (Shareable)
+- Warm the cache when the dashboard opens: pull the user’s top/recent Spotify tracks, normalize genres, and stash them for later seeds.
+- Parse each prompt with the LLM to grab mood/genre/energy plus any explicit artist names.
+- Build the seed list in priority order: explicit artist top tracks → cached user tracks for the target genre → resolved LLM suggestions → genre fallback playlists.
+- Harvest additional candidates by mixing curated playlists with randomized Spotify searches while filtering for market/genre fit.
+- Score every candidate locally (popularity, seed overlap, prompt keywords, year/energy alignment, user cache affinity, novelty) and keep the top results.
+- Merge seeds + ranked candidates, cache the full payload, and expose verbose debug data (steps, scores, cache snapshot) when debug mode is on.

 The current pipeline blends what the user just asked for with what they already listen to.
 We still avoid Spotify’s recommendations endpoint; instead we hydrate a user-specific cache, stitch together seed tracks, and locally rank every candidate with a transparent scoring breakdown.

 ## 0. Login Warm-Up (Dashboard)